The Hounds of Justicenote From left to right: Roman Reigns, Dean Ambrose and Seth Rollins.

 Military Alphabet: Their entrance theme begins with radio chatter spelling out "Shield" in the NATO Military Alphabet.

-And thanks to the Shield continuing to attack Daniel Bryan and Kane, Daniel Bryan took amassive level in badass - enough to get the attention of John Cena, who named him #1 contender for the WWE Championship…and then to beat John Cena for the WWE Championship!
+Thanks to The Shield attacking Daniel Bryan and Kane, the two actually started to get along.
+In addition, Daniel Bryan took amassive level in badass - enough to get the attention of John Cena, who named him number one contender for the WWE Championship...
+Bryan would then go on to defeat John Cena for the WWE Championship!

-Oh Crap: You've just finished a match, your music is playing, you're feeling pretty good about yourse.....SIERRA.
+Oh Crap: You've just finished a match, your music is playing, you're feeling pretty good about yourself.....SIERRA.
 HOTEL.
 INDIA.
 ECHO.
 LIMA.
 DELTA.
 SHIELD.
-Cue 3 guys in combat vests handing you your ass.
+Cue three guys in combat vests handing you your ass.

 The Psycho Rangers: Any group that goes against them turns into this.
-They portray their opponents as being potentially the three strongest guys they could find (three former world champions in Randy Orton, Sheamus, and The Big Show, for example,) but they don't have the Shield's united front and usually fall due to their own infighting.
+They portray their opponents as being potentially the three strongest guys they could find (three former world champions in Randy Orton, Sheamus, and The Big Show, for example), but they don't have the Shield's united front and usually fall due to their own infighting.
+Either that, or the fact that The Shield is simply a better trio than any possible three-man combination in WWE, despite not being its three best wrestlers.
 It's an interesting example of the good guys being the Psycho Rangers instead of the bad guys.

 This might explain why Christian and the Usos were able to defeat them in their first match with them; the Usos are twin brothers and Christian is one of the tag team greats, giving them the united front most of their opponents lack.

-Signature Move: They seem to have settled on the triple-assist powerbomb.
+Signature Move: Their triple-assist powerbomb.
 And if there happens to be a table around, rest assured the victim's going straight through it.

-Sore Loser: As shown on April 26, 2013 on Smackdown, if one of the group lost, the rest attack the winner together.
+Sore Loser: As shown on April 26, 2013 on Smack Down, if one of the group was to lose, the rest would attack the winner together.
 See also Rage Quit above.

 Subverted at times, as the same thing happens when one of the group wins.